auth0/docs/samlsso-auth0-to-auth0.md

 # 6. Test the connection from Service Provider to Identity Provider

-In this step, you will test to make sure the SAML configuration between Auth0 account 1 (Service Provider)and Auth0 account 2 (Identity Provider) is working.
+In this section, you will test to make sure the SAML configuration between Auth0 account 1 (Service Provider) and Auth0 account 2 (Identity Provider) is working.

 Log out of Account 2 and return to Account 1.